Elke Mackenzie: Antarctic return and other research endeavours

-In 1953, Mackenzie was offered the directorship of the Farlow Herbarium of Cryptogamic Botany by Harvard University, and she left Canada.
-Mackenzie returned to Antarctica in October 1964, where she began SCUBA investigations with her colleagues from France and Argentina, under a grant from the National Science Foundation and with the logistic support of the Argentine Navy.
-Mackenzie referred to this study as "Operation Gooseflesh."
-For the three following years, she continued to collect throughout Europe and Mexico.
+Mackenzie returned to Antarctica for a third time in October 1964, where she undertook scuba diving investigations with her colleagues from France and Argentina, under a grant from the National Science Foundation and with the logistic support of the Argentine Navy.
+This study, to which Mackenzie referred to as "Operation Gooseflesh", took part in the South Shetland and Melchior Islands.
+During her stay, Mackenzie collected Verrucaria serpuloides, which she had previously discovered in 1944.
+She was awarded a US polar medal for her work.
+After Mackenzie left in 1965, Denis Christopher Lindsay of the British Antarctic Survey continued her surveys on the South Shetland Islands.
+Over the next three years, Mackenzie continued to collect specimens throughout Europe and Mexico.